mpdf/mpdf.github.io/paging/page-numbering.md

 and  &lt;<a href="{{ "/reference/html-control-tags/tocpagebreak.html" | prepend: site.baseurl }}">tocpagebreak</a>&gt;)
 or using <a href="{{ "/paging/using-page.html" | prepend: site.baseurl }}">@page</a>.

-You could obviously also hide the page numbering by redefining a header or footer that does not include {PAGENO}.
+You could obviously also hide the page numbering by redefining a header or footer that does not include `'{PAGENO}'`.

 ## Example #1

 ```php
 <?php
 $mpdf = new \Mpdf\Mpdf();

 // Set a simple Footer including the page number
 $mpdf->setFooter('{PAGENO}');

 $mpdf->WriteHTML('Section 1');
 $mpdf->WriteHTML('');

 // You could also do this using
 // $mpdf->AddPage('','','','','on');

 $mpdf->WriteHTML('Section 2 - No Footer');
 $mpdf->WriteHTML('<pagebreak resetpagenum="1" pagenumstyle="a" suppress="off" />');
 $mpdf->WriteHTML('Section 3 - Starting with page a');

 $mpdf->Output();